OmegaWeaponDev/OmegaVision/README.md

 OmegaVision is a simple modern plugin that allows players to toggle their nightvision on or off with a simple command.
 You are also able to enable or disable all the features easily inside the config.yml.
 All the messages are also fully customizable.

-For further information about this plugin, please see the [wiki](https://github.com/OmegaWeaponDev/OmegaVision/wiki)
+For further information about this plugin, please see the [wiki](https://github.com/OmegaWeaponDev/OmegaVision/wiki).
+Where you are able to find all the in depth information about OmegaVision, all the commands and permissions as well.

-***

-## **Installation**

-OmegaVision currently supports all the spigot versions from 1.13 to 1.16.1

-Installing OmegaVision is a very simple task.
-All you are required to do is to download the latest version and drop the OmegaVision-{version number}.jar into your servers plugins folder then restart the server.

-You will then get all the config.yml and messages.yml that you are able to customize all the messages and settings to meet all your servers needs.

 ***